 Step Four - Let it rest.

-Once the brisket reaches 202°F throughout, remove from the smoker, wrap it in a towel and place it in a cooler to rest.
+Once the brisket reaches 202°F throughout, remove from the smoker, wrap it in a towel, and place it in a cooler to rest.
 Let it rest for at least two hours.
 We were bringing this brisket to a friend's house for dinner, it ended up resting in the cooler for about 4 hours and was perfectly hot, delicious, and moist when it came time to slice and serve.

 Traeger Brisket Tips

 When slicing the brisket, always slice against the grain.
-I started by slicing the flat, when I got to the point, the grain changes.
+I started by slicing the flat, and when I got to the point, the grain changes.
 You then just turn it 90 degrees and continue to slice.

 You can use bbq sauce and mop sauce on the brisket if you want.
 Wrapping the brisket allows you to retain moisture if you want to forgo the sauce as I did.

-Smoking a brisket on a pellet grill might catch some flack from die-hard pit bosses, but if you are looking for delicious brisket and don't want to tie up your whole weekend making dinner, you have to smoke your brisket on the Traeger.
+Smoking a brisket on a pellet grill might catch some flack from die-hard pit bosses, but if you are looking for delicious juicy brisket and don't want to tie up your whole weekend making dinner, you have to smoke your brisket on the Traeger.

-How to serve Treager Brisket
+How to serve Traeger Brisket

 If you are looking for an easy smoked brisket recipe that you can use your pellet grill or Traeger grills to complete, this is the recipe for you.